dr-JT/pupillometry/README.md

 ## Eyetracker Support

 The format and organization of the raw data file will depend on the type of Eyetracker used.
-The `tidy_eyetracker()` function imports the "messy" raw data file and it's output is a "tidy" raw data file with standardized column and value labels to be used by the other functions.
+The `read_pupil()` function imports the "messy" raw data file and it's output is a "tidy" raw data file with standardized column and value labels to be used by the other functions.

-Currently, `tidy_eyetracker()` only supports data exported from BeGaze using an SMI eye-tracker.
+Currently, `read_pupil()` only supports data exported from BeGaze using an SMI eye-tracker.
 Support for other eye-trackers will be included in future updates.

 ## Usage